Vis

 Animation

 Where is Vis located?
 Vis is in Dalmatia, off Split in Croatia.
-It forms with Mljet and Lastovo islands,
+Together with the islands

-the Adriatic Blue Corridor, one of the last remaining paradise oases of biodiversity in the Mediterranean according to WWF.
+of Mljet and Lastovo the Adriatic Blue Corridor, one of the last remaining paradise oases of biodiversity in the Mediterranean, according to WWF.

 Where is Vis located?
 Vis is in Dalmatia, off Split in Croatia.
 It constitutes with the islands of Mljet and Lastovo , the Adriatic Blue Corridor, one of the last remaining paradise oases of biodiversity in the Mediterranean according to WWF.